Pulmonary hypertension: Signs and symptoms

 The symptoms of pulmonary hypertension include the following:

-Less common signs/symptoms include non-productive cough and exercise-induced nausea and vomiting.
-Coughing up of blood may occur in some patients, particularly those with specific subtypes of pulmonary hypertension such as heritable pulmonary arterial hypertension, Eisenmenger syndrome and chronic thromboembolic pulmonary hypertension.
+Less common signs/symptoms include a non-productive cough and exercise-induced nausea and vomiting.
+Coughing up of blood may occur in some patients, particularly those with specific subtypes of pulmonary hypertension such as heritable pulmonary arterial hypertension, Eisenmenger syndrome, and chronic thromboembolic pulmonary hypertension.
 Pulmonary venous hypertension typically presents with shortness of breath while lying flat or sleeping (orthopnea or paroxysmal nocturnal dyspnea), while pulmonary arterial hypertension (PAH) typically does not.

 Other typical signs of pulmonary hypertension include an accentuated pulmonary component of the second heart sound, a right ventricular third heart sound, and parasternal heave indicating a hypertrophied right ventricle.
 Signs of systemic congestion resulting from right-sided heart failure include jugular venous distension, ascites, and hepatojugular reflux.
 Evidence of tricuspid insufficiency and pulmonic regurgitation is also sought and, if present, is consistent with the presence of pulmonary hypertension.

 Causes

 Pulmonary hypertension is a pathophysiologic condition with many possible causes.
 Indeed, this condition frequently accompanies severe heart or lung conditions.
 A 1973 World Health Organization meeting was the first attempt to classify pulmonary hypertension by its cause, and a distinction was made between primary PH (resulting from a disease of the pulmonary arteries) and secondary PH (resulting secondary to other, non-vascular causes).
-Further, primary PH was divided into the "arterial plexiform", "veno-occlusive" and "thromboembolic" forms.
+Further, primary PH was divided into the "arterial plexiform", "veno-occlusive", and "thromboembolic" forms.
 In 1998, a second conference at Évian-les-Bains addressed the causes of secondary PH.
 Subsequent third, fourth, and fifth (2013) World Symposia on PAH have further defined the classification of PH.
 The classification continues to evolve based on improved understanding of the disease mechanisms.

-Most recently in 2015, the WHO guidelines were updated by the European Society of Cardiology (ESC) and European Respiratory Society (ERS).
+Most recently in 2022, the WHO guidelines were updated by the European Society of Cardiology (ESC) and European Respiratory Society (ERS).
 These guidelines are endorsed by the International Society for Heart and Lung Transplantation, and provide the current framework for understanding and treatment of pulmonary hypertension.

 Genetics

 Mutations in several genes have been associated with this condition these include bone morphogenetic protein receptor type 2 (BMPR2) and eukaryotic translation initiation factor 2 alpha kinase 4 gene (EIF2AK4).
+80% of familial pulmonary arterial hypertension and 20% of sporadic variants have mutations in BMPR2.
+BMPR2 is involved in endothelial proliferation and remodeling.
+Other mutations associated with PAH include ACVRL1 (which encodes activin receptor–like kinase 1) and ENG encoding endoglin, two proteins which also participate in BMPR2 signaling.
+The SMAD transcription factor family, including SMAD1, SMAD4, and SMAD9 are involved in signaling pathways downstream from BMPR2 and are also implicated in the development of pulmonary arterial hypertension.